prom-io/prom-blockhain-explorer/README.md

 ## Description

-Prometeus Blockchain Explorer is designed to display all the business transactions, which are performed within the System.
+Prometeus Blockchain Explorer is designed to display all the PROM transactions.

 To look up a PROM transaction, users can use the search bar on the top to learn more about a particular PROM address or transaction hash by entering it in the search field.
 Once you click enter, information about your search query will display.

 [Here](http://178.62.211.224/) is an instance, which is alreay deployed at the stage environent for the demo purposes.